 Course Title Pre-Requisites Co-Requisites

-Struc & Func in -

-Therapeutics None None
+Struc & Func in Therapeutics None None

 Pharm.
 Therap I None None

 Pharm Calculations 1 None None

 Drug Informatics None None

-Profess Pract

-Readiness 1 None None
+Profess Pract Readiness 1 None None

 Pharm Chem I None None

-Applications for
+Applications for Pharmacy

-Pharmacy Practice 1 None All courses in semester
+Practice 1 None All courses in semester

 Biostat/Res Meth None None

 PC I, II, PT I, II,

-Pharmaceutics,
+Pharmaceutics, Physico-

-Physico-Chemical

-Biopharm Principles None
+Biopharm Chemical Principles None

-IT 1 - Foundations of All courses prior

-IT to IT1 IT Lab 1
+IT 1 - Foundations of IT All courses prior to IT1 IT Lab 1

 IT 2 - Cardiology/Crit.
 Care None IT Lab 1

+In order to take an IT Labe course in a semester, the

+corresponding IT Lecture course must either be a pre-

-IT Lab 1 None None
+IT Lab 1 None requisite or co-requisite to the IT Lab course

 Pharmaceutics &

 Pharm Comp Lab Physico-chemical None

 Prin of Pharm Adm 1 None None

-Applications for
+Applications for Pharmacy

-Pharmacy Practice 3 None All courses in semester
+Practice 3 None All courses in semester

+In order to take an IT Labe course in a semester, the

+corresponding IT Lecture course must either be a pre-

-IT Lab 3 None None
+IT Lab 3 None requisite or co-requisite to the IT Lab course

 Pharm Jurisprudence None None